Your Camping Adventure

 Travel by four-wheel drive with a maximum of 16 guests, spend a day in the Western MacDonnell Ranges where you will hike, swim and explore the ancient landscape in this peaceful and relaxed part of the Australian Outback.
 For those that love their creature comforts spend your nights in our permanent remote campsites, away from the masses, complete with permanent safari tents, hot showers and a comfortable bed with pillows and linen.
-For those that seek adventure, sleep out under the stars in a traditional Aussie swag with a million star view of the southern skies.
+For those that seek adventure, sleep out under the stars in a traditional Aussie swag with million star views of the southern skies.

+Spend today exploring the mighty West MacDonnell Ranges.
+Travel off road to Ormiston Gorge, keep your eyes peeled for Perentie Lizards lazing along the banks and take a swim in the rock holes.
 We journey on to the Ochre Pits, a registered sacred site offering a unique experience to view the Ochre deposit still used to this day by the Traditional owners.
 See the natural ochres that have provided materials for Indigenous people for thousands of years.

-4 day Camping Adventure - from £645
+4 Day Camping Adventure - from £594

 All prices are per person, and include meals where shown - (B)reakfast, (L)unch (D)inner.
 Tour departs Tuesday, Thursday, Friday & Sunday except 01Jan.
 Park fees payable locally.
 Accommodation is based on permanent tents with twin bedding, linen, towels and pillow.
 Luggage should be restricted to 10kg in a soft bag or backpack plus a day pack.
 Seasonal variations may apply - call 0333 234 2889 or enquire now for more details**